Foots Cray: History

 The estate of Foots Cray Place was rebuilt about 1754 for Bourchier Cleeve, on the site of the manor, as a Palladian mansion that was attributed to Isaac Ware; it was illustrated in this form in Vitruvius Britannicus iv (1777, pls.
 8-10).
 Foots Cray Place was remodelled for Benjamin Harenc (1792) by the minor London architect Henry Hakewill, who further remodelled it in 1823 for Nicholas Vansittart, 1st Baron Bexley, who was Chancellor of the Exchequer.
 Further works were carried out for Lord Bexley by another London architect of equally modest reputation, John William Hiort, who also built Bexley's London house in Great George Street, Westminster.
 After a fire in 1949, it was demolished in 1950.
 Now only the stable block remains, but the grounds, known as Foots Cray Meadows, provide a valuable public green space in this south-eastern suburb of London.
 This 89-hectare park was formed in the early 19th century from two mid-18th-century landscaped parks.
 It is listed by English Heritage as a Grade II historic park and is a Local Nature Reserve.
 The "London LOOP" walk passes through Foots Cray Meadows on its way from Old Bexley to Sidcup Place and Petts Wood.
 There is some industry in an area next to the meadows and bordering the river.

 The naval wireless engineer and short-story writer F. G. Loring died at the Old House, Foot's Cray on 7 September 1951, aged eighty-two.

 Foots Cray stable block and adjacent walled garden were placed on the English Heritage 'at risk' register but have now been rescued following redevelopment to form a luxury home that was for sale in 2008 at £3.5 million.

-The town gave its name to the suburb and former city of Footscray, now part of the metro area of Melbourne, Victoria, Australia.
-Footscray is now part of the City of Maribyrnong.
+The town gave its name to Footscray, a major suburb in the inner west of the metropolitan area of Melbourne, Australia.